meltaxa/musicfig/README.md

 To play music you can use the following **options**:

 * MP3 files;
 * A Spotify Premium subscription account.
 For an enhanced experience, Spotify is recommended but not required.

+# Feature list

+* Support LEGO Dimensions toy pads for PlayStation and Wii.
+* A lightshow will display on the LEGO Dimensions pad during song play.
+    * The lightshow can be enabled or disabled via the tags.yml file.
+Default: lights = on.
+* Play MP3 files.
+* Play Spotify music.
+    * The Musicfig web application will show in real time the currently playing Spotify track's album art.
+* Musicfig allows automatic offline mode, for only MP3 music playing.
+* Removing an active tag during song play will pause the track.
+Adding it back will resume play.

 # Install